a676-code/cc/README.md

 It is certainly not a proof of any sort.
 It is simply a general picture the behavior of the iterations of other "degree-1" functions.

-`gen-cc` contain a dynamic search feature that allows the user to search for specific sequences.
+`gen-cc` contains a dynamic search feature that allows the user to search for specific sequences.

 ![search](search.png)